debbie-herridge/mindfull-meditation/README.md

 # Design changes
 The inital skeleton design was to have three pages, after writing the code and viewing it online the site lacked enough content to have a satisfying scroll.
 Therefore I transferred the code from the pages into my index file.
-I then decided to add the image to the footer to incase the content of the site between two complimenting images.
+I then decided to add the image to the footer to wrap the content of the site between two complimenting images.

 ### Future features
 To grow the business there will need to be a payment section on the sign up form for users to sign up to the premium subscription.
 Along with this there needs to be more information on the premium services provided, such as the guided meditation webinar details and information on the people teaching the course to make the users feel more connected.